basnijholt/nijho.lt/content/post/zfs-tenant/index.md

 I can also always delete his copy, because I am root on my own machine.
 What I can never do is read it.
+My monthly scrubs still verify his data without his key, because ZFS checksums the encrypted blocks.

+What we protect against is a dead machine: a failed pool, a fire, a flood.
+His key may destroy anything below his root, which is what lets syncoid mirror his snapshot retention, so someone who steals that key can also delete his backups on my NAS.
+We talked about that and left it out on purpose.
+Covering it would take holds that I place as root and release on a schedule, and it was not a threat either of us wanted to design for.

 ## Setting it up